Chicken Pizza with Roasted Garlic (Easy Homemade Pizza)

 - I used a good brand of store-bought pizza sauce here.
 Again, feel free to make your own, but pre-made pizza sauce is a shortcut I’m comfortable with taking.
 There’s some really good ones at the grocery store these days (I like San Marzano and Rao’s brands).

 - In my opinion, nothing beats big slices of fresh mozzarella on a pizza.
 With a fresh, milky flavor and super creamy texture, fresh mozzarella cheese is what I keep on hand for fancy toast and homemade pizza (if I don’t “snack” until it all disappears before I make the pizza).
+Save the deli slices for lasagna with cottage cheese, and use the fresh stuff for this pizza.

 - I roasted my own garlic (instructions in recipe card) because it’s easy, cheap and makes the house smell delicious.
 If you’d rather buy roasted garlic from the olive bar at your store, hey – judgement free zone.